Citizens – behold a recipe from the last true frontier on the planet – the frozen continent of Antarctica!

 With today’s emphasis on paleo diets, pemmican is making a big comeback.
 I wanted to create a tastier version of the classic recipe, and settled on adding bacon – yes, BACON – to the meat for smokiness and savor.
 I also added in some spices that I find complement the flavor – feel free to omit them if you prefer a more traditional recipe.

-Enjoy this frigid taste of history, my Citizens! 😀
+Enjoy this frigid taste of history, ! 😀